.VITAL File Extension

 To give users a starting point from which to begin recording music, Vital contains several pre-made settings files designed to mimic specific instruments and musical styles.
 These presets are saved in VITAL files.
 For example, Vital comes preinstalled with VITAL files named Growl Bass Sidechain.vital and Digestive Trauma.vital, among many others.
 Vital users also regularly create and share their own VITAL files.
 Oftentimes, users group VITAL files within VITALBANK files, which can be used to install many VITAL files at once.

-How do I open a VITAL file?
+How to open a VITAL file

 To open a VITAL file in Vital (cross-platform):